-- 2.12.1.1.
-Board Foot.
-The U.S. customary unit of volume measurement for hardwood lumber.
-A board foot is the volume of a board 1 ft long, 1 ft wide, and 1 in thick or its equivalent (144 in3 of wood). - 2.12.1.2.
-Surfaced Lumber.
-Lumber that has been surfaced for the purpose of attaining smoothness of surface and uniformity of size. - 2.12.1.3.
+- 2.12.1.3.
 Kiln Drying.
 A specialized process used to minimize dimensional changes in service.
 Hardwood lumber used for most products must have moisture removed by placing it in a drying kiln with controlled humidity and heat for a period of time determined by the initial and the final moisture content, the species, and the thickness. - 2.12.1.4.
 Surface Measure.
 A rounded area measurement for hardwood lumber.
 The surface measure shall be determined by multiplying the full width of the piece in inches and fractions by the standard length (see Section 2.12.1.7.
 Standard Lengths) in feet, dividing by 12, and rounding up or down to the nearest whole square foot.
 (Fractions less than or equal to one-half square foot are rounded down and those greater than one-half square foot are rounded up.) - 2.12.1.5.
 Species.
 The commercial name assigned to a species of trees. - 2.12.1.6.
 Species Group.
 The commercial name assigned to two or more individual species having similar characteristics. - 2.12.1.7.
 Standard Lengths.
-4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, or 16 feet.
+4 ft, 5 ft, 6 ft, 7 ft, 8 ft, 9 ft, 10 ft, 11 ft, 12 ft, 13 ft, 14 ft, 15 ft, or 16 feet.
 Fractional lengths are rounded down to the next lower standard length (for example, if a board is 6 ft 8 in long, its length is rounded down to 6 ft). - 2.12.1.8.
 Stock Widths.
 Special items manufactured to predetermined widths, normally for retail sale. - 2.12.2.
 Identity.
 Representations shall include a declaration of identity that specifies the species or species group. - 2.12.3.
 Surfaced (S4S) Lumber Manufactured to Stock Widths. - 2.12.3.1.
 Quantity.
 Representations shall be in terms of one of the following: - (a) by linear measure when surfaced width and thickness are stated; or - (b) by count when length and surfaced width and thickness are stated; or - (c) by surface measure (square feet) when a thickness is stated. - 2.12.3.2.
 Representations.
-The use of nominal dimensions shall be allowed if the table of Minimum Surfaced Sizes for Kiln Dried Hardwood Lumber or the actual dimensions are prominently displayed to the customer, and the term "nominal" or "nom" is used in conjunction with any representation of nominal dimensions.

-2.12.3.3.
-Minimum surfaced sizes for Kiln Dried Lumber (width and thickness). - Table 2.
+The use of nominal dimensions shall be allowed if the table of Minimum Surfaced Sizes for Kiln Dried Hardwood Lumber or the actual dimensions are prominently displayed to the customer, and the term "nominal" or "nom" is used in conjunction with any representation of nominal dimensions. - 2.12.3.3.
+Minimum surfaced sizes for Kiln Dried Lumber (width and thickness).
+Table 2.
 Minimum Surfaced Sizes for Kiln Dried Hardwood Lumber shows the minimum sizes for the stock widths listed.
 This table includes dimensions for thicknesses of 1 in and 2 in thick stock lumber.
-Hardwood lumber is also manufactured in thicknesses of $1^{1}/{4}$ in (1 in surfaced) and $1^{1}/{2}$ in ($1^{3}/{16}$ in surfaced).
+Hardwood lumber is also manufactured in thicknesses of 1 1/4 in (1 in surfaced) and 1 1/2 in (1 3/16 in surfaced).
 For other thicknesses, use the nominal and minimum widths from the table.
-For example: a board with the nominal dimensions of $1^{1}/{4}$ in × 4 in would have minimum thickness of 1 in and minimum width of $3^{1}/{2}$ in.
+For example: a board with the nominal dimensions of 1 1/4 in \times 4 in would have minimum thickness of 1 in and minimum width of 3 1/2 in.